rarebreed/rarebreed.github.io/_posts/2018-02-28-doing-it-wrong.md

 First off, what are we doing wrong?

+- Technical
     - Not recognizing it's an asynchronous world
     - Trying to store state in some object instead of reacting to changes in state
     - OOP because it is familiar, instead of FP because it actually solves problems
     - Dynamic Typing instead of Static typing because you think static typing is unnecessary
-- Easier is not better
     - Using mutable data willy nilly instead of immutable data
     - Using SQL because you know RDBMS (and you think CRUD and consistency are the only ways to handle data)
     - Monolithic entities instead of microservices
     - Wanting to use python for everything, even if it's not a good fit
-- Always using pull based technology (ie, one-way directional) instead of push/pull
+    - Always using pull or push based technology (ie, one-way directional) instead of push/pull
     - Architecting/Designing to specific implementations instead of abstractions
+- Cultural
+    - Confusing symptoms of the disease with its cause
     - Not implementing truly Agile product teams, and instead having devs and QE as separate teams
     - Over reliance on black box end to end system testing
-- Forcing or at least expecting standardization and one-size-fits-all mentality
-- Not enough QE
+    - Being afraid to fail
+    - Being afraid to rock the boat
+    - Fear of change
+    - Short term vs. Long term thinking

 ## The hard problems are psychological or cultural, not technical